mawds/library-shell/_episodes/04-scipt.md

 {: .output}

-Suppose we have just run a series of commands that did something useful --- for example, that created a graph we'd like to use in a paper.
+Suppose we have just run a series of commands that did something useful --- for example, to count and save the number of times that various words appeared in a series of texts.
-We'd like to be able to re-create the graph later if we need to, so we want to save the commands in a file.
+We'd like to be able to repeate the analysis if we need to, so we want to save the commands in a file.
 Instead of typing them in again
 (and potentially getting them wrong) we can do this:

 ~~~
-$ history | tail -n 5 > redo-figure-3.sh
+$ history | tail -n 4 > wordscript.sh
 ~~~
 {: .bash}

-The file `redo-figure-3.sh` now contains:
+The file `wordscript.sh` now contains:

 ~~~
-297 bash goostats -r NENE01729B.txt stats-NENE01729B.txt
-298 bash goodiff stats-NENE01729B.txt /data/validated/01729.txt > 01729-differences.txt
-299 cut -d ',' -f 2-3 01729-differences.txt > 01729-time-series.txt
-300 ygraph --format scatter --color bw --borders none 01729-time-series.txt figure-3.png
+ 2219  for datafile in K*.txt; do bash ./countword $datafile "america"; done > americacount
+ 2220  for datafile in K*.txt; do bash ./countword $datafile "rights"; done > rightscount
+ 2221  for datafile in K*.txt; do bash ./countword $datafile "liberty"; done > libertycount
-301 history | tail -n 5 > redo-figure-3.sh
+ 2222  history | tail -n 4 > wordscript.sh
 ~~~
 {: .source}